The Legality of GPS Tracking in Australia

 New South Wales GPS Tracking Laws

-According to the Workplace Surveillance Act 2005 (NSW), an employee must be given written notice at least 14 days before surveillance commences.
+• Employers must provide written notice at least 14 days before surveillance begins.

 GPS Tracking Law in New South Wales

-Failure to abide may result in a $5,000 fine per offence.
+• Failure to comply can result in fines of $5,000 per offence.

 Northern Territory GPS Tracking Laws